The Airlifter

 dissipated by this time.
 They finally departed at 0900.
 No one had advised them

 of the desperate situation that had developed at the camp.
+Cole stated in his mission report that as they approached

+get out of Kham Duc.
 The loadmaster was unable to do anything with the

 passengers so Cole decided to take off with them and the cargo onboard.